housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 ## Dynamic Content

-The next thing service workers allow us to do is pre-cache dynamic content.
+The next thing service workers allow us to do is pre-cache _dynamic content_.
 Just like the resources that make up the App Shell, this is data that can be retrieved from a third-party network.
 However, the difference here is that this can be information that changes with subsequent page loads.

-Let's modify our configurations file, `workbox-config.js`, and add a `runtimeCaching` attribute:
+Let's modify our configurations file, `workbox-config.js`, to add a `runtimeCaching` attribute:

 {% highlight javascript %}
 module.exports = {